Votives and value in Roman religion (Defixiones, Part 4)

 He/ she fulfills [his/ her] vow willingly [and] deservedly.

 The term votum, in particular, is key.
 Cognate in English is our word vow, which is exactly what this is—specifically a promise made to a deity.
-If you were thinking of vote as our cognate for votum, you’re not wrong: this is what’s called a doublet—a reborrowed word with a different form and meaning.
+If you were thinking of vote as a cognate for votum, you’re not wrong: this is what’s called a doublet—a reborrowed word with a different form and meaning.
 Vota are intended as gifts for the helping figure, but also as a testimony for later visitors to the shrine of the help received.
 This particular type of votum is known as an ex-voto from the phrase:

 ex voto suscepto